Black Hole Quasi-Periodic Oscillations in the Presence of Gauss-Bonnet Trace Anomaly: Black Hole Solutions in Trace Anomaly-Induced Gravity

 Here, $\phi_0$ is the asymptotic value of the scalar field $\phi(\bar{r})$ at spatial infinity.
 Moreover, it is to be noted that the metric functions $f(r)$ and $h(r)$ in the coordinate frame defined by the metric tensor $g_{\mu\nu}$ can be expressed in terms of the radial coordinate $r$ by utilizing the correspondence relation given in Eq.~\eqref{eq9}.
 Thus by setting $\phi_0 = 0$, the resulting expressions for $f(r)$ and $h(r)$ are obtained from Eqs.~\eqref{eq17} and \eqref{eq18} through the substitutions of $\bar{r} \to r$, $\bar{r}_h \to r_h$, $\bar{M} \to M$, and $M \to \bar{M}$, namely:

 Thus, Eqs.~\eqref{eq20} and \eqref{eq21} represent the black hole solutions in the presence of the GB trace anomaly, accurate up to second order in $\alpha$.
 In the following sections, we will make use of these solutions for further investigations.
+It is to be noted here that in the underlying quantum theory, the coupling parameter $\alpha$ is proportional to the GB anomaly coefficient of the conformal matter field, which is non-negative for any unitary four-dimensional conformal field theory and is therefore non-negative in physically consistent anomaly-induced effective actions \cite{pos1,pos2,pos3}.
+For this reason, and following the conventions of anomaly-induced effective actions, we restrict our analysis to $\alpha \geq 0$ in the present work.